 The Options for Those with Beards:

 - Shaving.
 Beards can be shaved, and a shaved face provides a sealable surface for a gas mask.
-This doesn’t solve the problem, but is a better solution than not wearing a mask when you need it or wearing one with a very poor seal.
+This doesn’t solve the problem but is a better solution than not wearing a mask when you need it or wearing one with a very poor seal.
 Shaving also takes a large amount of time if you are talking about the seconds you need to put on a gas mask.
 Nicks from shaving quickly are also not great to have when you are dealing with deadly CBRN substances.

 - Escape Hoods.
 Escape hoods do not use a seal and negative pressure to protect the wearer, since they drape over the head.
 They are typically designed to protect for 15 minutes.
 The hoods are also fragile and prone to fogging- but they can still protect you temporarily.